FrkdUp/.github/profile/README.md

 # Contact Us
 If you have any questions or suggestions, please feel free to open a github issue in this repository.

-Thank you for your interest in RandSofts!
+Thank you for your interest in RandSoft Interactive!